Entrepreneurial families

 Operational continuity

-A steady rhythm of closes, reviews and forward planning that holds across internal staff changes and advisor turnover.
+A steady rhythm of closes, reviews and forward planning that hold across changes to staff, advisors, accounting methods, transactions, and priorities.

 05